-The business relations that the consultant or any company in its group has with the company or any company in its group should be described in the Annual Corporate Governance Report.
+The business relations that the consultant or any company in its group has with the company or any company in its group should

-The process and areas asses sed should also be descr ibed in the Annual ( Corporate Governance Re eport.
+The process and areas assessed should also be described in the Annual Corporate Governance Report.
 Complies [ X ] Partial compliance [ ] Explanation [ ] 37.
-When there is an executive of them being an independe ong the members, at least one Complies [ X ] Partial compliance [ ] Explanation [ ] Not applicable [ ] 38.
-The board should be inform members should receive a c executive committee and all board Complies [ X ] Partial compliance [ ] Explanation [ ] Not applicable [ ] 39.
-All the members of the au experience in accounting, au · · • ccount of their expertise and Complies [ X ] Partial compliance [ ] Explanation [ ] 40.
-Under the supervision of the reporting systems work proporting committee. the internal control and oard or the chairman of the audit Complies [ X ] Partial compliance [ ] Explanation [ ] 41. port directly on its implei ults achieved and the ex mentation, mention tent to which its rec ing any incidents or limit ittee for approval by that ations on its scope encountered en heeded, and submit to the Complies [ X ] Partial compliance [ ] Explanation [ ] Not applicable [ ] 42.
-The audit committee should I have the following dution es, in addition to the ose contemplated in law: 1.
-In connection with t he internal control and r eporting systems:
+When there is an executive of them being an independe • least one Complies [ X ] Partial compliance [ 1 Explanation [ ] Not applicable [ ] 38.
+The board should be informed members should receive a co by the executive committee e and all board Complies [ X ] Partial compliance [ ] Explanation [ ] Not applicable [ ] 39.
+All the members of the au experience in accounting, au ertise and Complies [ X ] Partial compliance [ ] Explanation [ ] 40.
+Under the supervision of the reporting systems work propositions committee.
+Complies [ X ] Partial compliance [ ] Explanation [ ] 41.
+The head of the internal audit unit should submit its annual work programme to the audit committee for approval by that committee or the board, report directly on its implementation, mentioning any incidents or limitations on its scope encountered during its fulfilment, the results achieved and the extent to which its recommendations have been heeded, and submit to the committee an activity report at the end of each year.
+Complies [ X ] Partial compliance [ 1 Explanation [ ] Not applicable [ ] 42.
+The audit committee should have the following duties, in addition to those contemplated in law: 1.
+In connection with the internal control and reporting systems: management of fincluding operation company and, if antal, political and re ncial reporting, control systopropriate, the group may eputational risks or those relion of the scope of consolic be exposed - elated with audit manager; pi annual internal ai (including reputai ropose the budget for the is unit; approve or p sure its activity focu llar information on oropose approval t uses mainly on the pointment and removal of to to the board of its approach material risks of the compa heck that the top managen n and the iny